-A good quality running shoe, one that absorbs impact and protects the feet comfortably, is essential for all runners, whether beginners or experienced.
-Choosing the right running shoe helps prevent injuries and ensures comfort during runs.
+A good quality running shoe, one that absorbs impact and protects the feet comfortably, is essential for runners.
+Whether you are a beginner or experienced, taking the time to choose the right running shoes is key to avoiding injuries.

 Running shoe size